nguyensjsu/fa22-202-best-team/journals/sushmitha.md

 * N/A

 #### 4. XP Core Values - Courage, Communication, Feedback
 Team had a open communication and actively helped each other when stuck implementing pattern.
 Everyone worked hard and ensured patterns were applied successfully.
-Overall it we learnt a lot about design patterns and had fun learning.
+Overall we learnt a lot together about design patterns and had fun learning.
 *